Your resource for all things PitchBook

 Private credit vs private debt

 At PitchBook, we define private credit, or direct lending, as directly originated loans to corporate borrowers that are not broadly syndicated.
 They are typically unrated, and borrowers tend to be small to midsized companies.
-However, in recent years, larger borrowers have issued this type of financing as well.
+However, in recent years larger borrowers have issued this type of financing as well.

 Private credit is typically provided by a non-bank lender, or a small group of lenders in a club deal.
 That said, there are some cases where a bank is one of the lenders alongside an alternative lender or lenders.
 As mentioned above, this often includes general partners.

-Investor demand for debt funds is on the rise.
+Investor demand for private debt funds is on the rise.
 Companies increasingly turned to private debt in recent years at times when financial market volatility made public debt markets harder to access.
-Depending on interest rates, regulations, business cycles and other factors, investors may view private debt as a relatively low-risk approach to private equity or the diversification of their assets.
+Depending on interest rates, regulations, business cycles, and other factors, investors may view private debt as a relatively low-risk approach to private equity or the diversification of their assets.

 Global Private Debt Report

-Get your copy of PitchBook's H1 2023 Global Private Debt Report for a closer look at private debt fundraising and its current macro landscape.Download report
+Get your copy of PitchBook's H1 2024 Global Private Debt Report for a closer look at private debt fundraising and its current macro landscape.

 How PitchBook categorizes private debt

-PitchBook takes a hybrid approach to private debt fund categorization, considering seniority in the capital structure, risk/return profile and industry exposure.
+PitchBook takes a hybrid approach to private debt fund categorization, considering seniority in the capital structure, risk/return profile, and industry exposure.
 You can explore any or all of the following categories in more detail on the PitchBook Platform.

-Types of private credit and debt
+Types of private debt

 The private debt strategies below are in ascending order of relative risk/return characteristics: